dr1rrb/ha-twinkly/README.md

 # Twinkly for Home-Assistant

-This projects lets you control your [twinkly christmas lights](https://twinkly.com/) from [Home-Assistant](https://www.home-assistant.io/)
+This project lets you control your [twinkly christmas lights](https://twinkly.com/) from [Home-Assistant](https://www.home-assistant.io/)

 Using this component you are able to: